 Cannon Beach is a lovely small town on the Oregon Coast, 90 minutes from Portland.
-With less than 2,000 residents, this popular spot next to the Pacific Ocean receives hundreds of thousands of visitors each year.
+This popular spot next to the Pacific Ocean is home to fewer than 2,000 residents but receives hundreds of thousands of visitors each year.

 A lot comes together in Cannon Beach to make it a popular tourist destination.
 Several resorts near the surf cater to families and romantic trips, and the town's many eateries do the same.
-But it's the postcard surroundings that tend to draw a crowd.
+But it's the postcard surroundings that tend to draw the biggest crowds.

 Summer is the most popular time to visit Cannon Beach, though winter brings great coastal storms to watch.

 Less than 10 miles to the north, another ocean-facing town known as Seaside offers similar tourist appeal.